Theses

 Common techniques that can be learned and used in the course of a 1- to 6-month internship are for example:

-• CRISPR/Cas9 to manipulate the genome of an organism (introduction of disease relevant point-mutations, gene deletions, reporter-gene constructs)
+• CRISPR/Cas9 to manipulate the genome of an organism (introduction of disease-relevant relevant mutations, gene deletions, reporter-gene constructs)

 • analyses of reporter-genes in novel genes of interest